 Multiple sources identified as having a potential for affecting visibility at the WMWA were not required to perform a four-factor analysis.
 This is because 2016 emissions data used to calculate potential impacts in the AOI study did not include many of the control applications required in previous implementation plan revisions.
-As discussed in Section 5, thirteen emission units at six facilities were required, through either

-Oklahoma's Planning Period 1 RH SIP or EPA's FIP, to implement BART controls in conjunction with Planning Period 1.
-All thirteen emissions units reduced NO_x emissions by installation of (or in some cases utilizing existing) low-NO_x burners.
+As discussed in Section 5, thirteen emission units at six facilities were required, through either Oklahoma's Planning Period 1 RH SIP or EPA's FIP, to implement BART controls in conjunction with Planning Period 1.
+All thirteen emissions units reduced NOx emissions by installation of (or in some cases utilizing existing) low-NOx burners.
 For the six coal-fired BART units, existing PM controls were considered to meet BART requirements.
-BART SO2 requirements for these six units have been applied as follows: the four OG&E units have installed dry-gas desulfurization, one PSO unit was retired, and the other is applying dry-sorbent/carbon injection SO2 controls until its retirement in 2026.
+BART SO2 requirements for these six units have been applied as follows: two of the four OG&E units have installed dry-gas desulfurization and the other two have switched from coal to natural gas as their primary fuel; one PSO unit was retired, and the other is applying dry-sorbent/carbon injection SO2 controls until its retirement in 2026.
 It is unlikely that a new four-factor analysis would result in a finding that additional cost-effective controls are available and appropriate for these emission units.

 Much like utilizing a two-tiered approach to identify sources of highest importance for analysis in the current implementation plan revision, eliminating sources identified in the AOI study that underwent BART reduced the potential for expending valuable resources on analyzing sources with little opportunity for further reductions.
 The cost of implementing BART on these sources, which in many cases was incurred less than 5 years ago, also factored into the decision to not push for greater reductions from these same sources at this time.
+(See also discussion in Subsection 6.3.1 below.)

 Unit 3 for PSO Northeastern has undergone BART and the unit is slated to shut down in 2026 per an existing and EPA-approved agreement (First Amended Regional Haze Agreement, DEQ Case No. 10-025 (March 2013)).
 Emissions from this unit will cease before the end of the current planning period.
 Therefore, there is no reason to request or conduct a four-factor analysis on the unit as any additional controls cannot prove cost-effective in such a brief period.
-PSO plans to submit a permit application to limit SO2 emissions from Unit 3 to 0.37 lb/MMBTU.
+PSO plans to submit a permit application to limit SO2 emissions from

+Unit 3 to 0.37 lb/MMBTU.
 Similarly, there is no reason to require a source-specific SIP limit for Unit 3 in the brief interim before the unit shuts down.